Three Questions to: Ricarda Rommerscheidt

 What connects you with the life and work of Beethoven or not?

 I was born in Beethoven's birthplace Bonn and still live and work here today.
-My father completed his Abitur after World War II at the Beethoven Gymnasium; my daughter received her Abitur certificate there last year.
-I myself studied across the street at the Juridicum.
+After World War II, my father completed his high school diploma at the Beethoven Gymnasium; my daughter received her diploma there last year.
+I myself studied at the Juridicum across the street.

 Now - in 2026 - the Beethoven Gymnasium celebrates its 400th anniversary.
-According to old records, the gymnasium was expanded into an academy at that time and became part of the University of Bonn after an imperial approval from Vienna.
+According to old records, the gymnasium was expanded into an academy at that time and became part of the University of Bonn with imperial approval from Vienna.
 In 1798, Ludwig van Beethoven is listed there as a student.
-In 1925, the school finally receives the name of the greatest son of the city of Bonn.
+In 1925, the school finally received the name of the greatest son of the city of Bonn.

 (Source: General-Anzeiger Bonn, 15.01.26)